-Industrial and consumer polymers can be susceptible to microbial attack, causing undesirable effects such as staining, odours, and physical degradation.
+Industrial and consumer polymers can be susceptible to microbial attack, causing undesirable effects such as staining, odors, and physical degradation.

 Bacteria and fungi feed on most plastic and polymer additives – often leading to a potential loss of product integrity.
 This is particularly true for outdoor applications, where constant environmental stresses dramatically reduce the life of an untreated article.

 Antimicrobial additives for polymers provide excellent benefits.

 An antimicrobial plastic additive offers valuable protection for polymers.
-It is incorporated into a wide variety of plastics & polymeric materials to prevent growth of microorganisms.
-This prolong their life, maintains their aesthetic appeal and reduces surface bioburden.
+It is incorporated into a wide variety of plastics & polymeric materials to prevent the growth of microorganisms.
+This prolongs their life, maintains their aesthetic appeal, and reduces surface bioburden.

 Our Ultra-Fresh antimicrobial treatments are applicable to all types of polymer manufacturing including injection or rotational molding, extrusion, blown film, calendaring, or coatings.

 Historically, the plastic industry – most notably the vinyl and polyurethane foam industries – viewed 10,10′-oxybisphenox-arsine or “OBPA” as the golden standard in antimicrobial protection.
 This arsenic-based biocide was preferred due to low cost and antimicrobial effectiveness.

 Today, OBPA cannot be used in Europe since it is not BPR listed and goods imported into the EU are not allowed to contain this biocide.
 In addition, OBPA is currently under review by the US Environmental Protection Agency.

 As a result, a generation of newer, greener and equally effective antimicrobial options have been developed to replace OBPA (read more about OBPA replacements for antimicrobial polyurethane foam).

 Synergistic combinations of different actives can lower overall anti-microbial use levels, provide economical savings and most importantly, deliver superior antimicrobial performance.

 Need assistance in choosing the best antimicrobial additives for plastics?
 We can help.
 We offer blended combinations in liquid formats or can help with facilitating a customized antimicrobial masterbatch.

 Antimicrobial additives for polymers can be applied by direct addition, or as an antimicrobial masterbatch, during the manufacturing process.